 Another non-surgical option is a removable device known as a pessary that is placed into the vagina to provide stability and support to the structures of the pelvis.
 The device is initially fit by your doctor and is then removed periodically to prevent irritation of the vagina.
-Most patients are usually able to manage the pessary at home, but some opt to have the pessary removed at the Virginia Urology office.
+Most patients are usually able to manage the pessary at home.
+However, some women opt to have the pessary removed at the Virginia Urology office.

 Some POP cases require surgery as part of treatment.
 Fortunately, there are several minimally invasive approaches that are used to make the necessary surgical repairs.
-To further improve outcomes, the physicians at Virginia Urology Women’s Health are also equipped to perform prolapse repairs using robotic surgery.
+To further improve outcomes, our physicians are also equipped to perform prolapse repairs using robotic surgery.
 This approach usually results in less pain, less blood loss and faster recovery times.
-If you are a candidate for surgery, your doctor will discuss with you what is required and what can be expected for your particular case.
+If you are a candidate for surgery, your doctor will discuss with you what can be expected for your particular case.

 Prolapse surgery is performed in a hospital and typically requires an overnight stay.
 Most patients can resume normal daily activities almost immediately.
 Once patients are back home, physically strenuous activity is usually avoided for about 6 weeks while they heal.
 Your urogynecologist will walk you through your unique recovery plan to help you reach your post-treatment goals.

 Virginia Urology can provide you with physical therapy, non-surgical, and surgical solutions to Pelvic Organ Prolapse – all in house.
-Your doctor will work with you to determine the treatment plan that will best serve your unique case so that you can find relief from your symptoms and return to your lifestyle.
+Your urogynecologist will work to help you find relief from your symptoms and return to your lifestyle.